center-for-threat-informed-defense/sightings_ecosystem/README.md

 ## Notice

-Copyright 2021, 2024 MITRE Engenuity.
+Copyright 2021, 2024 MITRE.
 Approved for public release.
 Document number(s) CT0022, CT0103.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this